Klipper3d/klipper/docs/Beaglebone.md

 make clean flash
 sudo service klipper start
 ```
+take a note about "/tmp/klipper_host_mcu" - it will be your future serial device for "mcu host"
+if that file don't exist - refer to "scripts/klipper-mcu.service" file, it was installed by
+previous commands, and it's responsible for it.

 ## Remaining configuration

 Take a note about following: when you will define printer configuration you should always
-use temperature sensors from "mcu host" because ADCs not present in default "mcu" (PRU cores)
+use temperature sensors from "mcu host" because ADCs not present in default "mcu" (PRU cores).
-sample configuration of "sensor_pin" for extruder and heated bed are available in "generic-cramps.cfg"
+Sample configuration of "sensor_pin" for extruder and heated bed are available in "generic-cramps.cfg"
 You can use any other GPIO directly from "mcu host" by referencing them this way "host:gpiochip1/gpio17"
-but that should be avoided because it will be creating additional load on main CPU
+but that should be avoided because it will be creating additional load on main CPU and most probably
+you can't use them for stepper control.

 Complete the installation by configuring Klipper and Octoprint
 following the instructions in